patrick-kidger/PatModules.jl/README.md

+Have a look at [FromFile.jl](https://github.com/Roger-luo/FromFile.jl) for a probably better way of doing this. :)

+---

 # PatModules.jl

 Writing modular, reusable code in Julia is harder than in other languages.
 To get access to any particular file you need to `include(...)` it -- but each file can only be `include`-d once.
 (Otherwise the definitions are evaluated multiple times, possibly in different contexts, bad things start happening.)
 And if a file can only be `include`-d once, then it's hard to re-use its code.